sameerkali/sameerkali/README.md

 <img src="https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/79731568097599.5b50bca477735.jpg" alt="">
 <h1 align="center">Howdy! 🤠 I go by the name SAMEER FARIDI.
 Nice to e-meet you! 🌟</h1>

-<h3 align="center">I am a highly motivated IT student based in the UK with a passion for coding and a strong interest in computer hardware and cybersecurity.
-I have extensive knowledge and experience working with programming languages such as C++, C, and MERN.
-Additionally, I am actively improving my skills in Data Structures and Algorithms.
-I am currently working as a professional in Dahua India, where I am leveraging my expertise to contribute to the company's growth and success.</h3>
+<h3 align="center">👋 Hey there!
+I'm an enthusiastic IT student 🎓.
+Coding gets me pumped 💻, and I'm a big fan of computers 🖥️.
+I'm a Full Stack Web Developer 🌐.
+I'm also determined to level up my skills in Data Structures and Algorithms 📚⚙️.
+At the moment, I'm diving into React with TypeScript 🚀, using my know-how to supercharge my growth 🌱.</h3>